ircv3/ircv3-specifications/extensions/echo-message-3.2.md

 other attached clients.
 This allows all attached clients to display full conversation.

+## Limitations

+Clients may choose not to wait for an acknowledgment from the server before displaying sent messages to users.
+Otherwise users may perceive increased input lag.
+Clients may instead choose to display a temporary local message that is replaced once the `echo-message` acknowledgment is received.
+However, correlating these is not straightforward, as the server may modify them before acknowledgment.
+There are also additional complications for self-targeted private messages.

+A specification for [labeled replies](https://github.com/ircv3/ircv3-specifications/pull/162) is being drafted to address this limitation.
+Clients may choose to postpone adoption of `echo-message` until that draft it complete.

 ## Examples

 In the following examples, `example!ex@example.com` presents a client